yangyi-shen/book-browser-legacy/README.md

 - [x] Make API to process multiple different queries, not just a set one

 - [ ] Sort books by price
+- - [x] Create function to sort by price
+- - [ ] Make sure all prices are in USD
+- - [ ] Include shipping costs

 - [x] Add logo of corrensponding bookstore to search results

-- [ ] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend
+- [x] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend

 - [ ] Add loading icon when search query is being processed